ark-dev/the-ark/README.md

 # The Ark - ¿Democracy's Favorite Device?

 The Ark is a portable computer that can be upgraded, modded, or repaired by the user since it uses open-source software, the pcb files are available, and the parts can be purchased individually.
-It is powered by the [Raspberry Pi Compute Module](https://www.raspberrypi.org/products/compute-module-3-lite/), and runs a modified version of [Raspbian OS](https://www.raspbian.org).
+It is powered by the [Raspberry Pi Compute Module](https://www.raspberrypi.org/products/compute-module-3-lite/), and runs a modified version of Debian.

- If you want to be involved  submit an [idea\issue](https://github.com/thearkadia/The_Ark/issues), a [pull request](https://github.com/thearkadia/The_Ark/pulls), or [sign up for the newsletter](https://thearkadia.com/pages/newsletter).